-- 1. Cut the bands holding the components together. - 2.
-Remove the parts arranged inside the bed section. - 3.
-Using a forklift truck or a winch with lifting capacity of minimum 500 kg, carefully lift the saw head and set it aside.
-Then attach the winch hook to the bracket on the saw head.
+1. Using a forklift truck or a winch with lifting capacity of minimum 500 kg, carefully lift the saw head and set it aside.
+Attach the winch hook to the bracket on the saw head.

 WARNING!
 When removing the saw head, use extreme care and keep all persons at a safe distance.
 Failure to do so may result in serious injury or death.